Balaclava, Renfrew County, Ontario

 Balaclava is a dispersed rural community in the township municipality of Bonnechere Valley, Renfrew County, in Eastern Ontario, Canada.
 It is on the former Ontario Highway 513 (present day Scotch Bush Road) just off Ontario Highway 132 north of the community of Dacre, and at the outlet of Constant Creek, a tributary of the Madawaska River, from Constant Lake, approximately 30 minutes drive time from the town of Renfrew.

 Balaclava known as a "ghost town" is a bustling cottage country today, a come-down from the bustling lumber town of its heyday.
 It started as a small community named for battle in the Crimean war.
 Shortly after its founding a dam and sawmill were built and by the 1860s the small hamlet had acquired a blacksmith shop and hotel to go with its permanent residents.
 In 1903 a sawdust burner was built so that sawdust from the mill would not be dumped in the local river, thereby polluting it.
 The water-powered sawmill was rebuilt in 1939 after a fire destroyed the mill that had previously occupied the space and continued to operate until 1959.
 At that time the depletion of available timber had reduced production to uneconomically small amounts.
 With the loss of the mill the viability of Balaclava as a residential town was also lost.
-The sawmill was the last water-powered mill to operate in the Province of Ontario.
+The sawmill was the last water-powered mill to operate in the province of Ontario.

 Balaclava was listed in a book on ghost towns by Ron Brown.
-Although it makes Balaclava sound like a pristine, deserted ghost town, actually it still has a few residents.
+Despite its depiction of Balaclava as a ghost town, it still maintains a population in the present-day.